Biafra in the News

 ‘A striking despatch from the epistemological coalface, providing a truly fascinating insight into the nuts and bolts of how the “first draft of history” is prepared.
 Compelling and immediate, this is a priceless addition to the story of Nigeria.’ — Paddy Docherty, author of Blood and Bronze

 ‘A timely account of the civil war, whose shadow still falls on a dysfunctional Nigeria, and another Federal commander’s term in the presidency is ending.
-Derrick’s vantage point at West Africa, then the authoritative London weekly, is strengthened by research since, and detailed, argued analysis.’ — Richard Bourne OBE, Senior Research Fellow, University of London
+Derrick’s vantage point at West Africa, then the authoritative London weekly, is strengthened by research since, and detailed, argued analysis.’ — Richard Bourne, author of Nigeria: A New History of a Turbulent Century

 ‘With this clear-eyed and timely examination of what the international media got wrong, and what they got right, Derrick has fashioned an engaging history of the war for Biafra, a conflict many still struggle to understand.’ — Andrew Walker, journalist and author of ‘Eat the Heart of the Infidel’